SSG Frank Wasson III

 SSG Wasson spent the next two years undergoing surgeries and rehabilitation at Walter Reed Medical Center and Brooke Army Medical Center before medically retiring in 2013.

 Frank finds that his current living environment is not safe, accessible or comfortable.
 He has frequently tripped on the carpeted floors and has also slipped in the shower on his prosthetic.
-A new specially adapted Homes For Our Troops home with hardwood floors and a roll-in shower will eliminate these hazards.
+A new specially adapted custom Homes For Our Troops home with hardwood floors and a roll-in shower will eliminate these hazards.